flavi1/lcss/README.md

 ```

+That's all folks!
+Do you realy need more?

 TODO :
 ======

 * parse imported files (@import) adding parent selectors
 * Remove or keep comments ?
 * Two modes.
 With indentation to help debugging, and integrated minification

-That's all folks!
-Do you realy need more?
+* Maybe adding simple variables. (not sure)